A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 - The total utility costs from the shared utility meter

-- The breakdown of the shared utility bill charges (in case a tenant requests these details for up to two years before, the landlord must provide this information)
+- The breakdown of the shared utility bill charges (in case a tenant requests these details up to two years ago, the landlord must provide this information)

 Covenant of landlord/tenant

-The covenant of the landlord/tenant not to allow unlawful activities is a necessary disclosure that must be included in the lease agreement for all rental units in Minnesota.
+The covenant of the landlord/tenant not to allow unlawful activities is a necessary disclosure that must be included for all rental units in Minnesota.
 The exact clause for this section of the contract should state that both parties have agreed to not indulge in any illegal or unlawful activities within the rental premises.

 Some of these criminal activities include prostitution, robbery, domestic violence, stolen property or property obtained by robbery, and the use of controlled substances.
 The clause should also define the areas where such habits have been prohibited from happening.